 Ductworks Heating and Cooling has every aspect of your home comfort covered.
 Insulation prevents heat transfer which means it keeps you warm in the winter and cool in the summer.
-Upgrading attic insulation is a popular energy-saving improvement because more energy is lost through the attic than through any other part of the house.
-When attic insulation is poorly installed and inadequate, the R-value is severally reduced and may be as minimal as R-19.
+More energy is lost through the attic than any other part of the house.
+Therefore, upgrading attic insulation is a popular energy-saving improvement.
+Attic insulation’s R-value is severally reduced when it is poorly installed and inadequate.
 The US Department of Energy recommends between R-49 and R-60.
 That is at least 16-inches of fiberglass insulation.

 Spray Foam Insulation

-Most homeowners understand that improving home insulation is the best way to reduce the cost of heating and cooling, and that’s where spray foam comes in.
-Open-cell foam is made up of tiny bubbles that are interconnected.
+Spray foam insulation is the best way to reduce the cost of heating and cooling.
+Interconnected tiny bubbles make up open-cell foam.
 The bubbles hold air, which provides insulation value — typically between R-3.5 and R-4 per in.

-Like closed-cell foam, open-cell foam expands to fill gaps and cracks as soon as it’s applied.
+Similar to closed-cell foam, open-cell foam expands to fill in gaps.
 But instead of curing to a hard, smooth-surfaced mass, open-cell foam has a spongier feel.
 And like a sponge, it will absorb moisture.
-Since insulation loses R-value when wet, it’s not advisable to use open-cell spray foam in damp environments like basements and crawl spaces.
-It can be sprayed between rafters or studs, but its low R-value won’t provide much total insulation value in a confined space.
+Wet insulation causes reduced R-value.
+This is why it is not advisable to use open-cell spray foam in damp environments.

-Even though it’s more expensive to install than open-cell foam, closed-cell foam is often preferred for home insulation because it offers higher R-value (between R-6 and R-7.1 per in.) and because it forms an effective moisture barrier.
-The ability to block moisture transmission while also providing air sealing and high insulation value is an advantage in many applications.
+Closed-cell foam is more expensive to install than open-cell foam.
+But closed-cell foam offers higher R-value (between R-6 and R-7.1 per in.) and it forms an effective moisture barrier.
+Closed cell foam advantages are the ability to block moisture transmission while also providing air sealing and high insulation value.

 Closed cell foam is a great way to insulate ductwork to eliminate condensation on ducts.

 Crawlspace encapsulation creates a clean, dry environment under your home.
-Sometimes they are absolutely necessary when you have a major moisture issue under your home.
-High moisture can lead to mold, mildew and wood rot.
-By encapsulating the crawlspace and installing a dehumidification system and sump pump (in extreme situations) it will remove the moisture from the crawlspace and create an environment that is mold and mildew free.
+Sometimes they are absolutely necessary when you have a major moisture issue under your home High moisture can lead to mold, mildew and wood rot.
+To achieve a mold free crawlspace encapsulate the crawlspace, install a dehumidifier and sump pump (in extreme situations).

 Our service area includes North Myrtle Beach, Longs, Little River, Myrtle Beach, Surfside, Murrells Inlet, Pawleys Island, SC and the surrounding areas.